 - Environmentally sensitive areas;

 Dennis Township to Beesleys Point Connector

-The project intent is to connect Cape May’s trail network into the Atlantic County network, and ultimately connect to Philadelphia for a total 105-mile off-road facility.
+The project intent is to connect Cape May’s trail network to the Atlantic County network, and ultimately connect to Philadelphia for a total 105-mile off-road facility.

 How Will Potential Trail Alignments be Determined?